mapmeld/ImageAnalogies-on-demand/README.md

 Make sure to download the vgg16_weights.h5 file.

-TODO: test that Amazon AMI is truly using GPU http://stackoverflow.com/questions/38009682/how-to-tell-if-tensorflow-is-using-gpu-acceleration-from-inside-python-shell
+Debugging: test that Amazon AMI is truly using GPU http://stackoverflow.com/questions/38009682/how-to-tell-if-tensorflow-is-using-gpu-acceleration-from-inside-python-shell

 ### Start server